frumpel/appengine-user-manager/README.md

     * each of the tabs runs its content script and populates the background store
   * there is a setTimeout that will close the new window after 60s.
 If you find that you are not getting all the results you expect try adjusting the wait time
 * reload the dashboard

+A note on naming conventions / assumptions:

+* The highlighting / CSS logic assumes that you have your projects named APPNAME-(...|prod) and you will get different highlights for prod vs non-prod projects
+* There is the assumption that you have preferred email domains.
+As such there is variable named "okDomains" with list of accepted domains in message_read.js.
+Season to taste